 Computers are available on all floors in the Library at Walton Hall for educational use by staff and students from the Open University.
-Students from other universities and MK College will need to join the library before they are eligible to use the computer or Wi-Fi services.

 University libraries who are members of the SCONUL Access scheme sometimes offer computer access to SCONUL Access registered staff and students.
 The level of access will depend on the institution.
 Some offer access to licensed software applications, others allow access to online resources licensed for use by visitors, or simply offer access to the internet.
 Check the website of the library you plan to visit or contact them in advance of your visit.